In This Article

-6-allyl-6-nor-LSD, more commonly known as AL-LAD, is a psychedelic drug with similar properties to LSD.
+6-allyl-6-nor-LSD, more commonly known as AL-LAD, is a psychedelic drug with similar properties to LSD (lysergic acid diethylamide).
 It was first synthesized in 1976 and has become a popular drug in the ‘research chemicals’ and ‘new psychoactive substances’ market.
 AL-LAD produces a psychoactive “trip” very comparable to an LSD trip.

 AL-LAD started being used recreationally in Ireland and the UK.
+It was featured in the 1997 book TIHKAL (Tryptamines I Have Known And Loved) by Alexander Shulgin.
 Consequently, the drug’s popularity has spread internationally.
 Now, people all around the world are experimenting with the drug, including the United States.

 AL-LAD is an analog of LSD.
 This means the main structures of the drugs are similar, but a chemical component has been altered in some way.
 This is a standard procedure in the field of ‘research chemicals.’
 The results are often tested on animals before humans to study the effects.

 In 1984, Hoffman and Nichols investigated LSD alternatives.
 Consequently, they created AL-LAD.
-Alexander Shulgin documented the drug’s effects on humans in his 1997 book TIKHAL, which increased its popularity.
+Alexander Shulgin documented the drug’s effects on humans in his 1997 book TIHKAL, which increased its popularity.

 People who have taken both LSD and AL-LAD say that the effects of both last for about 6 to 10 hours.
 However, AL-LAD trips are less intense.
 Users report a similar amount of visual hallucinations while enjoying clearer thinking abilities.

 AL-LAD trips mimic LSD trips in most ways.
-Users ingest the drug orally.
+Users ingest the drug orally, often via blotter papers.
 Therefore, effects typically set in twenty minutes to one hour after consumption.
 Users will experience:

 Despite being described as less intense than acid, AL-LAD is certainly capable of producing adverse effects such as anxiety, dysphoria, and negative thought loops.